 Canine ear infections can be aggravating, painful, and hard to cure because there are so any different organisms that may be involved, either alone or individually.
 Treating with the wrong medication won’t be effective and could even make matters worse.
 Besides, when the dog’s ears are so sore and painful, dogs often won’t allow even a beloved owner to touch them.

-Magic is such a good boy, he did let me look in his sore ears, and even gently wipe out what I could see with a cotton ball soaked with warm water.
+Magic was such a good boy, he did let me look in his sore ears, and even gently wipe out what I could see with a cotton ball soaked with warm water.
 Honestly, I didn’t want to do much beyond that, because potentially it could mess up whatever diagnostics the vet would run.

 My pets never do things halfway.
 I’m grateful that my dogs adore their veterinarian, and Bravo didn’t require sedation for the culture.
 Basically, a sample of the “goop” was collected and examined under the microscope.